-Land use for sustainable food production and ecosystem services - Related Opinions
+Land use for sustainable food production and ecosystem services (exploratory opinion requested by the Estonian Presidency) - Related Opinions

 In this exploratory opinion, prepared at the request of the European Commission, the EESC provides its contribution to the ongoing reflection on the modernisation and simplification of the CAP post 2020.
 A reshaped CAP must retain the positive aspects of the current policy and adopt new measures to deal with the new challenges which include societal demands for the delivery of public goods, the EU commitments under the United Nations SDGs, climate change commitments under the COP21, bilateral trade deals and market volatility.
 A reshaped CAP must also get the correct balance between the needs of the consumer, taxpayers and producers.